ophian/styx/README.markdown

 ## Installation

-On most hosters, everything needed to run Serendipity should already be installed.
+On most server hosts, everything needed to run Serendipity should already be installed.
 If you install it on your custom server, install PHP >= 7.4, MySQL/MariaDB, PostgreSQL or SQLite, and Apache.
 ImageMagick is also useful.
 Upload the files from [a release archive](https://github.com/ophian/styx/releases) to your webroot and visit your URL to start the installer.

 For more details, please consult [the manual](https://ophian.github.io/hc/en/installation.html#docs-install-the-easy-way).